What is CREATE-BEST?

 News & Events

 Do you have an mHealth (mobile health) app idea that you’d like to share?
 Then this contest is for you!
-You’ll have a chance to pitch your idea to experienced judges, win a prize, and possibly take your idea to the next level!
-This event’s goal is to fill a room with people from different backgrounds, with Read more about Pitch-an-App Contest[…]
+You’ll have a chance to pitch your idea to the world, win a prize, and possibly take your idea to the next level!
+Final results!
+1st place: eConsult Mehdi Araghi Video 2nd place: MFM Read more about Pitch-an-App Contest![…]